Masticate on This

-At Sofra Bakery in Boston, Maura Kilpatrick's love of esoteric ingredients led her to add ground mastic to her shortbread dough; she pairs the cookie with a pistachio-white-chocolate filling.
+At Sofra Bakery in Cambridge, Maura Kilpatrick's love of esoteric ingredients led her to add ground mastic to her shortbread dough; she pairs the cookie with a pistachio-white-chocolate filling.

 Mastic- and-orchid-root-flavored ice cream takes center stage at Taxim in Chicago.
 Topped with sour-cherry syrup and pistachios, the dish is an upscale study in Mediterranean flavors.
 Also on the menu: fried loukoumádes--mastic-flavored dumplings--smothered in rose cream and finished with Vietnamese cinnamon.

 Sophia Brittan takes the flavors of ancient Greece even further at Victory Garden in New York City.
 Mastic plays a rotating role on her roster of soft-serve ice cream flavors and makes a cameo on the breakfast menu in a milky, mastic-infused cup of coffee.
 Brittan says mastic coffee has a cult following of devotees, bound, no doubt, to its depth of flavor and highly touted health benefits.

 If drinking it daily brands us as cultish, count us in.